Ignatius Ya'qub III

+Syriac Orthodox Holy Synod for the inauguration of Patriarch Moran Mor Ignatius Yakup III in 1957, Homs, Syria.

 Mor Ignatius Jacob (Yaʿqub) III (October 12, 1913 – June 26, 1980) was the 121st Syriac Orthodox Patriarch of Antioch and head of the Syriac Orthodox Church 1957–1980.
 He was skilled in and knowledgeable in Syriac sacral music or Beth Gazo.
 He re-established the Maphrianate/Catholicate in the Jacobite Syrian Orthodox Church (the Indian Church).

 Birth

 Mor Ignatius Yaʿqub III was born on October 12, 1913, in the Touma Mari family of Bartalla village in Iraq.

 Ordinations

 He was ordained deacon by Patriarch Ignatius Elias III and priest by Patriarch Ignatius Afram I Barsoum.
 He visited the Syriac Orthodox Church in Kerala, India, in 1933 as Rabban ʿAbdel Ahad where he served as a malphono (teacher) at the Mor Ignatios Dayro.
 In 1946, he returned to the Middle East to teach at the Mor Ephrem Seminary in Mosul and was ordained Metropolitan of Beirut and Damascus in 1950.
 In 1957, he was consecrated Patriarch after Patriarch Ignatius Afram I Barsoum died.